springer-math/Mathematics-of-Epidemics-on-Networks/EoN/tests/readme.md

 	Number of outlier (out of 83.0 us..99.6 us): 7

-Or you could render an histogram in text mode as follows:
+Or you could render an histogram in text mode using the *perf hist* command as follows:

 	python -m perf hist bench.json
 	86.5 us:  3 ################